Your Health and Safety

 Our small professional team of Tour Managers are up to date with all new safety protocols and have been trained in our new procedures.
 Tour staff will wear face coverings and gloves during the preparation of picnic lunches, and face coverings whilst driving.
 For now, tour staff will not shake hands on meeting and greeting guests, nor during farewells at the end of the tour.

 Equipment used on our tours will be subject to increased cleaning measures, while hand sanitizer will be provided throughout trips.
 HH guests will be encouraged to bring their own facemasks, as well as personal hand sanitizer, to ensure additional levels of protection.
+Please note that in Victoria face coverings are mandatory.

 Contact with Covid-19